-Last month Ruijing Hospital in Shanghai reported on their first 50 COVID-19 cases given intravenous vitamin C1.
+Last month Ruijing Hospital in Shanghai reported on their first 50 COVID-19 cases given intravenous What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…1.
 “All patients who received vitamin C improved and there was no mortality.
-Compared to the average 30-day hospital stay for all their other patients, those who received vitamin C had a hospital stay about 3-5 days shorter.", said Dr Mao.
+Compared to the average 30-day hospital stay for all their other patients, those who received vitamin C had a hospital stay about 3-5 days shorter.”, said Dr Mao.

 In the US the Frontline COVID-19 Critical Care Working Group say they’ve ‘cracked the code’ of the virus and are reporting NO DEATHS.
 At East Virginia Medical School, Dr Paul Marik, Professor of Critical Care, says “We treated thirty patients in ICU and have had zero deaths.”
 A Houston hospital reports “To date, we have 0% mortality at United Memorial Medical Center.
 Zero percent.
 I know it’s too good for people to believe in this but it’s working.”, said Dr. Varon2.
 Over twenty New York hospitals are reporting similar results.
 Pulmonologist and critical care specialist Dr Andrew Weber from Long Island, representing the Northwell group of hospitals said.
 “The patients who received vitamin C did significantly better than those who did not get vitamin C. It helps a tremendous amount, but it is not highlighted because it’s not a sexy drug.3; Three vitamin C trials were announced in the US last week – one to prevent infection in hospital staff, one to reduce severity of infection in outpatients and one in hospitalised patients.

-The formula being used in ICUs is intravenous vitamin C, plus the drug hydroxychloroquine, cortisone, a blood thinner and zinc.
+The formula being used in ICUs is intravenous vitamin C, plus the drug hydroxychloroquine, cortisone, a blood thinner and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress….
 Some give quercetin.
 Both quercetin and chloroquine drive zinc inside infected cells which then attacks the virus.
 That’s the upside.

 What I’m starting to realise is that non-patentable treatments like vitamin C could be seen as a potential threat to the vaccine market.
 After all, if no-one need die the vaccine demand won’t be so imperative.
 Knowing this, I was interested to see what I’m told is a Gates Foundation funded trial appear at the NIH’s (National Institutes of Health) trial register with a very weird design.

 The trial aims to pitch hydroxychloroquine, the old malaria drug that seems to have some benefit, against vitamin C, to be given, not to patients, but to hospital workers.
 The dose for the drug (also off patent, hence cheap and unprofitable) was not the usual 400mg a day, but 400mg a week.
 I showed this to a phamacologist who said ‘useless dose’.
 The vitamin C dose is 1 gram.
 Also useless.
-It won't stop you getting a cold and won’t make it shorter it you get one.
-The ‘end point’ is whether or not the person becomes antibody positive, eg immune, to the virus, or gets hospitalised.
+It won’t stop you getting a cold and won’t make it shorter it you get one.
+The ‘end point’ is whether or not the person becomes An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… positive, eg immune, to the virus, or gets hospitalised.
 I showed the trial to the highly respected Dr Malcolm Kendrick (author of ‘The Great Cholesterol Con’) who knows a lot about trial design.
 Here’s what he said: